toku-sa-n/Krita-layer-finder/README.md

 ## Installation
 1. Clone this project
 2. Copy [`layerfinder.desktop`](layerfinder.desktop) and the [`layerfinder/`](layerfinder/) directory into the `pykrita` directory in your Krita resource folder.
 See [the document](https://docs.krita.org/en/reference_manual/resource_management.html#resource-management) for its location.
-3. Copy the `actions/lockall.action` file into the `actions` directory in the resource folder.

 ## Usage
 1. Make a selection.